Record: 98-55, Finished 1st in National League (1955 NL)

 The 1955 Brooklyn Dodgers finally fulfilled the promise of many previous Dodger teams.
 Although the club had won several pennants in the past, and had won as many as 105 games in 1953, it had never won a World Series.
-The team beat the 1955 Yankees in seven games in the 1955 World Series.
+This drought ended when the Dodgers beat the New York Yankees in seven games in the 1955 World Series.

 His players, of course, are legendary.
-Roy Campanella won the 1955 National League MVP award.
-Duke Snider led the league in RBI and was second in the MVP voting that year.
+Roy Campanella won the 1955 National League Most Valuable Player Award.
+Duke Snider led the National League in RBI and was second in the MVP voting that year.
 Jackie Robinson and Pee Wee Reese, both 36 years old, could still play.
 Gil Hodges, 31, hit 27 home runs (and drove in both Dodger runs in the seventh game of the Series) while Carl Furillo, 33, hit 26 home runs with a .314 batting average.
 Jim Gilliam scored 110 runs.
 Sandy Amoros, the youngest regular at age 25, hit 10 home runs and played left field.

 World Series

 NL Brooklyn Dodgers (4) vs. AL New York Yankees (3)

 - Roger Kahn: The Era, 1947-1957: When the Yankees, the Giants, and the Dodgers Ruled the World, Bison Books, University of Nebraska Press, Lincoln, NE, 2002 (originally published in 1993).
 ISBN 0803278055